CHASSIS NUMBER: 106/b

 The car comes with an amazing documented history on file listing every invoice from Porsche as well as the contracts between RLR and Rothmans and Liqui Moly along with several trophies.
 We have never seen such a comprehensive history file which came from the Lloyd family.

-This is an amazing opportunity to buy the Porsche 962 that won in Rothmans livery backed by the factory and driven by a works driver.
+This is an amazing opportunity to buy a World Championship race-winning Porsche 962 that won in Rothmans livery backed by the factory, driven by a Le Mans winning works driver.

 - The first sportscar to break the 200 KPH average barrier at Spa